-Also in the early stage of a relationship, when the sex hormones are raging, lust is fueled by idealization and projection–you see what you hope someone will be or need them to be–rather than seeing the real person, flaws and all.
+Also in the early stage of a relationship, when the hormones are raging, lust is fueled by idealization and projection–you see what you hope someone will be or need them to be–rather than seeing the real person, flaws, and all.

-In my book “Guide to Intuitive Healing” I discuss the difference between lust and love as well as techniques to enhance sexual wellness.
 Pure lust is based solely on physical attraction and fantasy–it often dissipates when the “real person” surfaces.
-It’s the stage of wearing rose colored glasses when he or she “can do no wrong.”
+It’s the stage of wearing rose-colored glasses when he or she “can do no wrong.”

 Here are some signs to watch for to differentiate pure lust from love.